Starting a club

 When starting a volleyball club, it's important to make sure that you have the right organisational structure in place and that your club is insured.
 Good governance is the foundation of a well-run club:

 - Open a club bank account

-- Affiliate your club as a new club with Volleyball England.
-This entitles you to £5 million Public Liability Insurance along with a host of other membership benefits
+- Affiliate your club with Volleyball England.
+This entitles you to £5 million Public Liability Insurance along with a host of other membership benefits.
+Please be aware you will require an individual VolleyZone account to complete the club affiliation.
+More information can be found at the bottom of the page.

 - Club Development Plan, more information can be found in Planning for your Future.

 The Club Affiliation page provides clubs with more in depth information about the benefits of being affiliated to Volleyball England and how to access these benefits.